-Separated shoulder, also known as acromioclavicular (AC) separation, is a sprain of the ligaments that attach the clavicle (collarbone) to the acromiom, the highest part of the scapula (shoulder blade).
-The sprain can either be partial, with minimal separation of the clavicle and acromion, or a complete separation of the clavicle and acromion.
-Treatment is based on the amount of displacement seen on X-rays.
+Separated shoulder, also known as acromioclavicular (AC) joint separation, is a sprain of the ligaments that attach the clavicle (collarbone) to the acromion (highest part of the scapula, or shoulder blade).
+The sprain can be either partial, with minimal separation of the clavicle and acromion, or complete, which means the bones have come entirely apart.
+Treatment depends on the amount of displacement seen on X-rays.

-The injury commonly occurs due to a direct blow to the lateral (outside) part of the shoulder, or by falling on an outstretched hand or elbow.
-AC joint injuries are particularly common in contact sports and from falls while biking, skiing or snowboarding.
+Separated shoulder commonly occurs from a direct blow to the lateral (outside) part of the shoulder or from falling on an outstretched hand or elbow.
+The injury is common in contact sports and from falls while biking, skiing or snowboarding.

 Our Approach to Separated Shoulder

-Should you need surgery, our team includes orthopedic surgeons who specialize in the shoulder, as well as physical therapists who focus on working with orthopedic and sports-medicine patients; primary care sports medicine doctors; and athletic trainers, who educate patients in proper recovery methods.
+If you need surgery, our team includes orthopedic surgeons who specialize in the shoulder; physical therapists who focus on orthopedic and sports-medicine patients; primary care sports medicine doctors; and athletic trainers, who educate patients in proper recovery methods.
 Our experts work together to relieve pain and restore mobility, so patients can return to their normal lives and the activities they enjoy.

 Awards & recognition